Seal Point Ragdoll Cats – Mitted, Colorpoint, Bicolor & Lynx Ragdoll Cats

 Do seal Ragdolls have blue eyes?

-Yes, most of them do (unless it is a Mink Ragdoll).
+Yes, most do (unless it is a Mink Ragdoll).
 Their striking blue eyes are one of the best-known characteristics of Ragdoll cats.
-However, not all of them have blue eyes, and this goes for seal points as well.

 Are seal Ragdoll cats only brown and white?

 No, they are not.
-While the brown patch of fur on their faces is the essential characteristic for a cat to be considered a seal, it can present other coloration patterns on its body as well.
+While the brown patch of fur on their faces is the essential characteristic for a cat to be considered a seal, it can also present other coloration patterns on its body.

-From bicolor seal Ragdolls to seal lynx point Ragdolls and all the way to seal tortie Raggies, there are plenty of amazing combinations out there.
+Plenty of striking combinations abound, from bicolor seal Ragdolls to lynx point Ragdolls and all the way to seal tortie Raggies.

 Can seal Ragdolls also be lynx Raggies?

-As you can see in our photo gallery above, there are plenty of combinations when it comes to Ragdoll cats.
-If the brown patch of fur on the Raggie’s face is also brindle, then it is both a seal and a lynx.
+As you can see in our photo gallery above, there are plenty of combinations for Ragdoll cats.
+If the brown patch of fur on the Raggie’s face is also brindle, it is both a seal and a lynx.

 Are there any seal and tortie Ragdoll cats?

-Yes, there are and you can see some of them in our pictures above.
-If a cat presents the characteristic black and brown tortoiseshell (tortie, in short) and also that for a seal Raggie, then it is a seal tortie Ragdoll cat.
+Yes.
+You can see some in our pictures above.
+For example, if a cat presents the characteristic black and brown tortoiseshell (tortie, in short) and that for a seal Raggie, it is a seal tortie Ragdoll cat.

 What do seal point Ragdolls look like when they are old?

 When seal point Ragdolls reach seniority, their body temperature drops.
 This causes their darker fur to become lighter in tone.
-For seal points, that means that the light-colored area around their brown patch will get lighter and also bigger.
+The light-colored area around their brown patch will get lighter and more significant for seal points.

-In time, it will gain ground over the brown patch and the brown part will become smaller.
-You will notice lighter to white fur on their faces more and more.
-Depending on their coloration pattern, you will also notice this on the rest of their bodies, but the changes to the fur on their faces will be the most noticeable.
+In time, it will gain ground over the brown patch, and the brown part will become smaller.
+You will notice lighter to white fur on the faces more and more.
+Depending on their coloration pattern, you will also notice this on the rest of their bodies.
+Still, the changes to the fur on their faces will be the most noticeable.

 Looking for Seal point ragdoll kittens for sale or Seal point mitted ragdoll kittens for sale?
-Here is great information to look into first.
+Here is excellent information to look into first.

 Ragdoll Cat Cost